 Blood oranges are my favorite winter fruit.
 They are sweet, yet tart and have such a strong red color.
 The only downside to the citrus fruit is that they have such a limited season.
 They start to come around at the very end of December and stay through mid-April.
 While they are around till mid-April, they are really at their peak in the middle of the winter.
 The tail end of January and February is prime blood orange season.
 If you've never had one, definitely buy one and try one out for yourself right around now, they are delicious.

 With blood oranges being in their prime, it only made sense to put them in a baked good.
 Last year, I was all about these blood orange shortbread bars.
 They are tangy with a buttery crust and basically taste like a melted creamsicle.
 This year I wanted to give a seasonal twist to the key lime pie bars I made over the summer.
 The blood orange citrus bars are basically a bite-sized version of key lime pie.
-They have a Nilla wafer and graham cracker crust, a citrus curd filling, and heaping layer of fresh whipped cream.
+They have a Nilla wafer, graham cracker crust, a citrus curd filling, and a heaping layer of fresh whipped cream.

-Blood Orange Citrus Bars
+Blood Orange Citrus Bar Recipe

 To give it a seasonal upgrade, I swapped out the lime curd for blood orange curd.
 I also adjusted the crust recipe just a bit with a little more butter to give it a slightly better hold.
 Otherwise, it all stays the same.
 What I love about this recipe is that you can adjust it for any season with any type of curd.
 Go for lemon, grapefruit, or even cranberry.
 Basically, any fruit will work.